netgroup-polito/edge-infrastructure-ansible/README.md

 ```

 ## Manual installation (using individual ansible files, for expert users)

+Manual install is based on multiple Ansible files, which need to be launched individually.
+This provides more flexibility in the installation process, e.g., by enabling to customize some parameters (e.g., you can install a software locally or on a remote machine), and by selecting exactly which software has to be installed.
+However, this method is discouraged for normal users, which are invited to use the installation script.

 There are few files to fill with the real values: ``` inventory ```, ```playbook/roles/liqo-get-kubeconfig-remote/vars/main.yaml ``` and ```playbook/roles/ddns/vars/main.yaml ```